tfausak/tfausak.github.io/_posts/2016-11-14-parse-and-generate-rocket-league-replays-with-haskell.md

 This graph shows the memory usage over time for parsing a 1 MB replay.
 It reaches a peak of about 30 MB and most of that is used by `CompressedWord` values.
 That makes sense because it's the most common value in a replay.
-This replay has about 600,000 `CompressedWord` values.
+For example, this replay has about 600,000 `CompressedWord` values.
 The Pusher blog goes into more detail [about memory profiling][].

 Rattletrap has never crashed at runtime, and I doubt it ever will.